This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Key-value stores do not require you to define a schema ahead of time (sometimes referred to as schemaless, but this

-is a misnomer, as you’ll learn later in this blog post), so you can store any kind of value you want.
+is a misnomer, as you’ll learn in Section 9.5.3), so you can store any kind of value you want.

-Typically, the values are either simple scalars (e.g., strings, integers) or blobs that contain arbitrary data
+Typically, the values are either simple scalars (e.g., strings, integers) or blobs containing arbitrary data

 that is opaque to the key-value store.
-Since the data store is only aware of keys and very basic types of
+Since the data store is aware of only keys and basic types of

 features of a relational database.